How to Beat the High Cost of Living: Filming

 The production was originally planned to film in Salem, Oregon, but instead was shot in Eugene due to the screenplay requiring a shopping mall location that was near a river; Eugene's Valley River Center is positioned against the bank of the Willamette River.
 The production was budgeted at $4.75 million with a 42-day shooting schedule.
 Filming began on September 5, 1979 and wrapped in late October.

 While filming an outdoor scene in Eugene, a middle-aged man drove by in a car and yelled "Jane, you ignorant slut!", referring to the Curtin and Dan Aykroyd Weekend Update Point/Counterpoint segment on Saturday Night Live.

 Release

+Critical response

+Vincent Canby of The New York Times called it "a feeble house-fly of a comedy that unsuccessfully attempts to make fun of one of the more dismaying problems of our time: inflation" and that it was "a waste of money."
+He thought Kaufman's screenplay was "full of failed wisecracks about money, sex, children, marriage and even former President Richard M. Nixon" and that Scheerer was "something of a con artist in the way he has persuaded some gallant actors to make fools of themselves to such small purpose."

 Home media

 MGM Home Entertainment released How to Beat the High Cost of Living on DVD in 2003.
 In 2015, Olive Films released the film on Blu-ray and DVD.